FluxML/Flux.jl/docs/src/tutorials/logistic_regression.md

  0  0  0  0  0  0  0  0  0  0  0  0  0     1  1  1  1  1  1  1  1  1  1  1  1
 ```

-This same operation can also be performed using [OneHotArrays](https://github.com/FluxML/OneHotArrays.jl)' `onehotbatch` function!
-We will use both of these outputs parallelly to show how intuitive `FluxML` is!
+This same operation can also be performed using [OneHotArrays](https://github.com/FluxML/OneHotArrays.jl)' `onehotbatch` function.
+We will use both of these outputs parallelly to show how intuitive FluxML is!

 ```jldoctest logistic_regression
 julia> flux_y_onehot = onehotbatch(y_r, ["Iris-setosa", "Iris-versicolor", "Iris-virginica"])